stfwn/neural-network-pruning/report/1-method.md

 __Initialization methods.__ As a starting point, four initialization algorithms were tested, stemming from two distinct approaches to the initialization
-process: one named _Xavier_, coined by @glorot2010, and one called _Kaiming_, originating from @kaiming2015.
+process: one we will refer to by the name _Xavier_, coined by @glorot2010, and one we dub _Kaiming_, originating from @kaiming2015.
 Each approach offers a formula to supply the specifications for both a normal and a uniform distribution, which is how we arrive at four algorithms in total.

 |                                | Xavier                                              | Kaiming                           |
 |--------------------------------|-----------------------------------------------------|-----------------------------------|